A Machine Learning Approach Based on Range Corrected Deep Potential Model for Efficient Vibrational Frequency Computation: Method

+With the switch function of eqn.~\ref{eqn:rangeCor}, the model excludes the interactions based on different regions and distances between atoms.

-However, one should note that these unwanted interactions still exist in the neural network as ``atom types'', so if only one atom is taken as the probe region like in \textit{atom} style, and only distances between the atom and other atoms will be counted.
+If the probe region has all atoms without one-body correction, DPRc is equal to the regular DP model.
+If the probe region has only one atom, as in Figure~\ref{fgr:shm}b, then only distances between the center atom and other atoms will count.
+However, the surrounding-surrounding interactions remain as ``atom types'' in the neural network.
 The final network expression still corresponds to a many-body form rather than a two-body form.
+More details about DPRc are in the work of \citeauthor{Zeng2021}\cite{Zeng2021}